 I often see eBonding as an MSP-led solution.
 They have their own version of ServiceNow or Remedy and they don’t want to have any manual processes for managing single service requests/tickets across your service desk and theirs.

 Because eBonding can usually be setup within ServiceNow’s own eBonding/integration tooling and doesn’t require much manual coding, it’s quite an attractive solution for the MSP.
-And for the end customer, it cuts out any debate or negotiation around changing or sharing service desk software, which is a big issue for many early stage MSP/customer relationships!
+And for the end customer, it cuts out any debate or negotiation around changing or sharing service desk software, which is a big issue for many early-stage MSP/customer relationships.

 Modern businesses need to move, change and adapt quickly.
 The most competitive brands I have worked with, all place their agility around technology and software at the forefront of their IT strategies.
 And what I am now increasingly seeing, is that IT leaders see integration as one of the biggest enablers of this kind of agility.

 This is because the ecosystem of software and services you have in your business, is now far more important than any one piece of software.
-The way those different software packages work together is defined by the quality and performance of your integrations.
+The way those different software packages work together is defined by the quality and performance of your service integrations.
 So, investing in modern and high-performing integration is front of mind for these leading businesses.

 eBonding can’t meet these needs because it is bi-directional.
 Connecting up one ITSM tool to another may sound great on paper.
 But strategically it’s a disaster, as you will need to create further layers of integration solutions on top of that bond whenever you want to introduce new applications to the integration ecosystem.

-For example, if you you’re managing an integration between ServiceNow and Remedy with an eBonded connection, but then you want to introduce Zendesk, Jira and Salesforce to this network, you need to create brand new integrations across each and every platform.
+For example, if you’re managing an integration between ServiceNow and Remedy with an eBonded connection, but then you want to introduce Zendesk, Jira and Salesforce to this network, you need to create brand new integrations across each and every platform.
 It might sound like just a necessary step in growing out your integrations.
 However, there are very straight forward alternative methods you can use, which negate the need for eBonding altogether.

-This is a BIG step beyond the bi-directional integrations within eBonding, as you are effectively putting a centralized integration hub at the centre of your business, then invite any piece of software to join.
+This is a BIG step beyond a bi-directional integration within eBonding, as you are effectively putting a centralized integration hub at the centre of your business, then invite any piece of software to join.

 No one piece of software is seen as more or less important than another.
 And no data is ever lost, duplicated or inconsistent.
 The synchronizing nature of eBonding is significantly over taken by real-time data sharing, across an uncapped number of applications which is all managed by a centralized hub.